About

 - Deus Ex (the first game; released on 2000; latest version 1112fm or GOTY).

-Download 1112fm patch if you don't have it and your Deus Ex is not a GOTY edition.
+Download 1112fm patch if you don't have it and your Deus Ex is not a GOTY edition.- Free pre-release demo.
+Download (142 MB).

 - Deus Ex (1002f).